ZhitingHu/logicnn/README.md

 An implementation of the following paper in application of sentiment classification

 [Harnessing Deep Neural Networks with Logic Rules](https://arxiv.org/abs/1603.06318)
-Zhiting Hu, Xuezhe Ma, Zhengzhong Liu, Eduard Hovy, Eric P. Xing ACL 2016
+Zhiting Hu, Xuezhe Ma, Zhengzhong Liu, Eduard Hovy, Eric P. Xing, ACL 2016

   * The code is adapted from [previous work](https://github.com/yoonkim/CNN_sentence), written in Python (2.7) and Theano (0.9)